 We understand that meeting the minimum statutory digital technology requirements does not protect a school or MAT from digital risk in today's climate.
 We therefore ensure systems and solutions are securely in place which provide a complete online safety infrastructure that protects our whole school community.
-These systems have been carefully engineered by specialist teams to ensure these systems are robust in keeping our communities safe online:

-Filtering and monitoring processes:
+These systems have been carefully engineered by specialist teams to ensure these systems are robust in keeping our communities safe online: Filtering and monitoring processes:

-- We commission specialists to deliver against the 4 factors needed for maximum safety and rich, age-appropriate online learning. - Real-time filtering ensures there is never a delay between dangerous content going live and the filters ability to block it. - All content is textually analysed as it streams to the user so over blocking is eliminated. - Safety features apply to devices belonging to our school/MAT whether in school or remove. - Proactive re-time monitoring captures activity as it happens - Captures activity on and offline which may indicate risks outside of the web browser such as word documents, messaging apps or encrypted "dark web" browser. - Alerts are sent in real-time by email, and stored for review.
+- We commission specialists to deliver against the 4 factors needed for maximum safety and rich, ageappropriate online learning. - Real-time filtering ensures there is never a delay between dangerous content going live and the filters' ability to block it. - All content is textually analysed as it streams to the user so over blocking is eliminated. - Safety features apply to devices belonging to our school/MAT whether in school or remove. - Proactive re-time monitoring captures activity as it happens - Captures activities on and offline which may indicate risks outside of the web browser such as word documents, messaging apps or encrypted "dark web" browser. - 24/7 moderators make contact by phone for urgent risks and review captured texts to minimise false positives. - Alerts are sent in real-time by phone, email, and stored within the intuitive portal for review.